MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 1. The unsigned transaction output by payloads parses into the same operations provided
 2. The signed transaction output by combine parses into the same operations provided
 3. After the signed transaction is in the mempool, the result from the data api is a superset of the operations provided originally
-4. After the signed transaction is in a block, the result from the data api is a superset of the operations provided orginally
+4. After the signed transaction is in a block, the result from the data api is a superset of the operations provided originally

 #### Test Rosetta CLI